kreonjr/CourseProject/python/collect_data/README.md

 These are the scripts which harvest text from document files of past CS 410 projects.
 That text will be used for further analysis.

+To harvest the text, first run `clone_forks.py` as below to clone forks of the base CS 410 project repository.
+Then run `get_project_text.py` to collect text from the clones.

 ## Requirements

 Git must be installed for `clone_forks.py` to work.
 This project used git version 2.17.1.windows.2.